RinzlerCR7/fedora-xfce4-install/README.md

 ![debian-xfce.jpg](debian-xfce.jpg)

-## Debian Xfce4 Minimal Install Guide
+## Fedora Xfce4 Install Guide

-The standard Debian installation process for Xfce desktop includes additional packages that may not be necessary for many users.
+The standard Fedora installation process for Xfce desktop includes additional packages that may not be necessary for many users.
 This guide will allow you to install a minimal Xfce desktop, adding additional packages as needed.

 ## Requirements